Member, CPAA Board of Directors

 President, CPAA Board of Directors

-Nick Riley is thrilled to return to ConneXus for his seventh season in 2019.
-Nick currently serves as Development Coordinator and Front Ensemble Technician for ConneXus Percussion and has previously held numerous creative, administrative, and instructional roles within the ensemble since co-founding the organization in 2012.
-He also serves as President of the ConneXus Performing Arts Association, Inc. Board of Directors, having previously served as Vice President from 2014 to 2016.
+Nick Riley is thrilled to return to ConneXus for his eighth season in 2020.
+Nick currently serves as the Development Coordinator and Front Ensemble Technician for ConneXus and has previously held numerous administrative, creative, and instructional roles since co-founding the ensemble in the summer of 2012.
+Nick has also served as President of the ConneXus Performing Arts Association, Inc. Board of Directors since 2016.

 Nick has been involved in the pageantry arts as a performer, instructor, composer/arranger, and adjudicator since 2003.
 He holds a Bachelor of Music in Music Education degree from Capital University in Columbus, Ohio where he studied music education with James Swearingen and Jim Dowdy; percussion with Bob Breithaupt, Nate Anders, and Eric Paton; and music composition with Dr. Dina Lentsner and Tony Zilincik.
 Nick was an in-demand marching percussion specialist in central and southwestern Ohio while completing his undergraduate degree.

-Currently, Nick is in his seventh year as Director of Bands for Liberty Center Local Schools where he coordinates all aspects of the instrumental music program, grades 5 through 12.
-Since his appointment in 2012, the LC Band Program has doubled in size and seen significant growth in quality and interest.
+Currently, Nick is in his eighth year as Director of Bands for Liberty Center Local Schools in northwest Ohio where he coordinates all aspects of the band program grades 5 through 12.
+Since his appointment in 2012, the band program has more than doubled in size and seen significant growth in quality and interest.